Mental health in aviation: Prevalence of disorders

+A 2016 study in the United States vetted by Harvard University revealed that of 3485 pilots across North and South America, Europe, Asia and Oceania, 233 pilots or 12.6% met the threshold to be diagnosed with depression as defined by the DSM-5.

 Mental illness is second to cardiovascular disease in reasons for losing an aviation license.
 As a result, many pilots on anti-depressant drugs withhold this information from the governing body of aviation in their country due to fear of losing their license.

 Detection is further complicated by the fact that few medical examiners fully understand the complexity and effects of the different disorders.
 Additionally, psychiatrists are unfamiliar with the regulations of pilots suffering from mental health issues.
 Even though pilots need to have their medical license renewed every 6 months by a certified medical examiner, there is little focus on mental health and no psychologist or psychiatrist follows up unless requested to do so by the pilot, which is rarely the case.

 Airlines are familiar with the consequences of mental illness, which is why they administer personality tests during the selection process in order to identify any mental health issues.
 One example is the Minnesota Multiphasic Personality Inventory (MMPI).
 This long questionnaire can identify at risk candidates by asking a series of questions, worded differently, all around a similar subject.
 However, because of the stigma in the aviation industry around mental illness, pilots tend to be extremely defensive about their results and may feel pressured to hide any signs of mental health issues.